kookjd7759/Mini-game-hub/README.md

 ### 3. 2048
 **2048** is a logic-based puzzle game where players slide numbered tiles on a 4x4 grid.
 When tiles with the same number collide, they merge into one tile with a higher number, increasing the score.
 The goal is to maximize the score before no moves remain.

+When sliding, a new tile with a value of either 2 or 4 is generated in an empty spot, with the following probabilities:
+ - 2 : 80%
+ - 4 : 20%

 <img src="https://github.com/kookjd7759/Mini-game-hub/blob/main/image/screenShot/2048.gif?raw=true" width="350" />

 This game is implemented to be played using the **keyboard**, where the **four arrow keys are used to specify the direction of sliding**.